jellewillekes/movie-recommendation-collaborative-filtering/README.md

 - The results of this project are generated as part of a skills lab of the **Machine Learning Specialization** offered by [Deeplearning.ai](https://www.deeplearning.ai/) and **Stanford University**.
 - The dataset is derived from the [MovieLens Dataset](https://grouplens.org/datasets/movielens/latest/), maintained by GroupLens Research.
-- TensorFlow is used for optimization and gradient calculation.